 Slow Photos Sabotage Smooth Ordering

-Improperly formatted or oversized images interrupt the entire purchasing flow.
-Each heavy photo becomes a speed bump that pushes hungry customers off your checkout page before they’ve even selected a dressing.
+Improperly formatted or oversized visuals can interrupt the entire purchasing flow.
+This is because each heavy photo becomes a speed bump, pushing hungry customers off checkout pages before they’ve selected a dressing.
+Understanding why this happens starts with the root cause most teams miss.

 Why Bad Image Sizes Break the Flow